oldschoolgg/obdocs/minions.md

 Quest points are required to kill some bosses (e.g. Vorkath) and required to buy some items (e.g. Barrows gloves).

-Questing recieves a 10% boost if you have the full graceful outfit equipped in your skilling gear setup.
+Questing recieves a 10% boost if you have the full Graceful outfit equipped in your skilling gear setup.

 ## Skillcapes